Co-Director, Undergraduate major in Environmental Science

 - PLSOILIN 397K—Insect Ecology and Management (3 credits, taught every year)

 - ENT 511—Insect Behavior (3 credits, taught odd years)

 - BIO 287/NRC252—Ecology (3 credits; every Spring)

 Tewari, S., J.P.
 Buonaccorsi, and A.L.
 Averill.
-In clonal cranberry, physiological integration plays key role in the tolerance of apical meristem by feeding of tipworm larvae, Dasineura oxycoccana (Diptera: Cecidomyiidae). submitted to Environmental Entomology
+2014.
+Physiological integration plays key role in cranberry (Ericale: Ericaceae) for tolerance of damage by Dasineura oxycoccana (Diptera: Cecidomyiidae).
+Environmental Entomology 43: 75-82.

 Averill, A.L.
 2011.
 Nest location in bumble bees: effect of landscape and insecticides.
 American Bee Journal 151 (12): 1187-1190

 Morkeski, A. and A.L.
 Averill.
 2010.
 Wild bee status and evidence for pathogen spillover with honey bees.
 American Bee Journal 150 (11): 1049-1052.

 Szendrei, S., A.L.
 Averill, H. Alborn, C. Rodriguez-Saona.
 2011.
 Identification and field evaluation of semiochemically-based attractants for the cranberry weevil, Anthonomus musculus Say (Coleoptera: Curculionidae).
 J. Chemical Ecology 37: 387-397